Car Accidents with Government Vehicles

 Car accidents with postal vehicles and federal government workers

-Car accidents involving mail carriers and postal workers are surprisingly common.
+Car accidents with government vehicles like mail carriers and postal workers are surprisingly common.
 United States mail trucks and postal vehicles are considered federal vehicles that aren’t subject to Georgia’s Tort Claims Act.
 United States Postal Service (USPS) vehicles are operated and owned by the federal government.
 As such, claims involving the federal government are subject to their own rules and requirements under the Federal Tort Claims Act (or FTCA).

 To pursue an FTCA claim involving any negligent federal employee, an injured party must go through a confusing and voluminous series of federal laws in which there are too many exceptions and rules to address in this general discussion of accidents involving government-owned vehicles.